osism/release/notes/3.0.0/NOTES.md

   images of PRs etc. can be built in the future.
 * Improve Renovate Configuration by introducing a central configuration in ``renovate-config``
+* A dedicated baremetal testbed is now available for testing Bifrost and Ironic

 ## Security